 Title: “An open letter from Donald J. Trump on why America should stop paying to fund countries that can afford to defend themselves”

-For decades, Japan and other Nations have been taking advantge of the United States.
+For decades, Japan and other Nations have been taking advantage of the United States.

 The saga continues unabated as we defend the Persian Gulf, an area of only marginal significance to the US for its oil supplies, but one upon which Japan and others are almost totally dependent.
 Why are these not paying the US for the human lives and billions of dollars, we are losing to protect their interests?

 Saudi Arabia, country whose very existence is in the hands of the US, last week refused to allow us to use their mine sweepers (which re sadly, far more advanced than ours) to police the Gulf.

 The world is laughing at America’s politicians as we protect ships we don’t own, carrying oil we don’t need, destined for allies who won’t help.

 Over the years, the Japanese, unimpeded by huge costs of defending themselves (as long as the US will do it for free) have built a strong and vibrant economy with unprecedented surpluses.
 They have brilliantly managed to maintain a weak yen against a strong dollar.
 This coupled with our monumental spending for their and others defenses, has moved Japan to the forefront of World Economies.

 Now that the tides are turning and the yen is becoming strong against the dollar, the Japanese are openly complaining, and in typical fashion, our politicians are reacting to their unjustified complaints.

 It’s time for us to end our vast deficits by making Japan and others who can afford it, pay.
 Our world protection is worth hundreds of billions of dollars to these countries, and their stake in their protection is far greater than ours.